ochmanskide/immutables/README.md

 as you see, the `.toArray()`, method no longer accepts `IntFunction<T>` as an argument.
 The method `public T[] toArray(IntFunction<T> generator)` has been removed from this API permanently.
-The type is checked at construction time, and it is mandatory.
+The type is now checked at construction time, and it is mandatory.
 You will not be able to create a collection without specifying the type, even if the collection,
 you are trying to create, is empty.